 Being predictable in the wrong areas will destroy your marketing.

 - It will position your business as a commodity.
-People buy commodities based on price.
+People buy commodities based on the lowest price or fee.

 - It will camouflage your business and stop you getting noticed.